 Baking homemade bread may be the epitome of cozy domesticity (and the hot new quarantine activity), but it can also be intimidating when you’re dealing with yeast, multiple rises, and long resting times.
 Quick bread, as the name suggests, is much easier, but no less deliciously comforting—and beer bread is especially hearty and easy to make, no yeast (except what’s in the beer already) and no kneading required.

 A basic beer bread only requires four ingredients and one bowl, and it comes together in a flash, although it does take about an hour to bake, then some more time to cool.
 As a blank canvas, it’s lovely in its own right: tender inside, crunchy outside, with a yeasty complexity thanks to the beer.

 But you can add in whatever other flavor enhancers you fancy, and you can use different kinds of beer to change the base notes too.
-Light pilsners are ideal for a mild loaf that works with most anything, but you can try swapping in an IPA or brown ale, stout or porter to take it in a darker direction, or even pumpkin beer in season.
+Light pilsners are ideal for a mild loaf that works with most anything, but you can try swapping in an IPA or brown ale, stout or porter to take it in a darker direction, or pumpkin beer in season.
 Sour beer can even work beautifully with fruit (and delight any pun lovers for its twist on the traditional notion of sourdough):

 - 3 cups self-rising flour*

 - 12 ounces (1 bottle or can) beer, preferably at room temperature